Carol Queen: Development of SHARP

 In 2000, Queen together with her partner Robert Morgan Lawrence published a jointly written essay in the Journal of Bisexuality detailing the role of San Francisco bisexuals in the development of safe sex strategies in response to the emerging AIDS crisis in the 1980s.
 Queen detailed her and Lawrence's development of a safe sex version of the SAR or Sexual Attitude Reassessment training, which they termed Sexual Health Attitude Restructuring Process or SHARP.
 Originally a program started by the IASHS, SHARP is described as a combination of "lectures, films, videos, slides, and personal sharing", as well as "massage techniques, condom relay races, a blindfolded ritual known as the Sensorium which emphasized transformation and sensate focus, and much more."
 In 2007, Queen expressed the intention to revive the SHARP training, now referred to as SARP or Sexual Attitude Reassessment Process.'

 Personal life

 Queen is bisexual.
 Her long-term partner is Robert Morgan Lawrence, with whom she has an open relationship.
 Queen is a Wiccan.

+Awards

+PoMoSexuals: Challenging Assumptions about Gender and Sexuality won the 1998 Lambda Literary Award for Transgender Literature and was a finalist for Lambda's Anthologies/Nonfiction category.

+The Leather Daddy and the Femme won the 1999 Firecracker Alternative Book Award for Fiction.

+Best Bisexual Erotica, Volume 2 was a finalist for the 2002 Lambda Literary Award for Transgender/Bisexual Literature.